exp date isn't null, but text field is

 UK tetanus immunisation Schedule:

 In all wounds other than clean minor wounds, the risk of tetanus should be considered.
 Children who have received their primary immunisations but not had their 1st booster are fully immunised up until the age of 5.
-A clean wound is a non-penetrating wound with negligible tissue damage and <6 hours old.

 Patients who are severely immunosuppressed may not be adequately protected against tetanus, despite having been fully immunised – All should be discussed with ED senior.